 Did you have any idea that those guys were there then?

-No I had no idea about it.
+No, I had no idea about it.
 I was playing with Montrose then.
-I remember hearing something about them going to play there but I didn’t realize I was going to meet Dave and Phil on bar there “laughs”.
+I remember hearing something about them going to play there, but I didn’t realize I was going to meet Dave and Phil on the bar there “laughs.”

-Our time is running out very soon but I got to ask you about Suicidal Tendencies as well.
-Suicidal was definitely something different after playing years with hard rock bands?
+Our time is running out very soon, but I got to ask you about Suicidal Tendencies as well.
+Suicidal was something different after playing years with hard rock bands?

 It was great.
-I mean, here again, I was doing sessions in Los Angeles and… I forget whose record I was playing with… I think it was that Fiona’s SQUEEZE record but anyway, the producer knew someone from Epic Records and I was cutting tracks for this record and the producer was talking to his friend at the record label and they go “We need a drummer for Suicidal Tendencies because they have a record coming out and they have no drummer.”
-He was like “I got this drummer here who is really good”.
-Then Robert Trujillo called me and he goes “Hey, you want to come down and jam with Suicidal Tendencies?” and I said “Yeah, absolutely, that would be fun”.
+I mean, here again, I was doing sessions in Los Angeles and, I forget whose record I was playing with; I think it was that Fiona’s SQUEEZE record, but anyway, the producer knew someone from Epic Records, and I was cutting tracks for this record.
+The producer was talking to his friend at the record label, and they go “We need a drummer for Suicidal Tendencies because they have a record coming out and they have no drummer.”
+He was like, “I got this drummer here who is really good.”
+Then Robert Trujillo called me, and he goes “Hey, you want to come down and jam with Suicidal Tendencies?” and I said, “Yeah, absolutely, that would be fun.”
 So he sent me a copy of a new record which was really good.
-I really liked it a lot.
+I liked it a lot.
 It was THE ART OF REBELLION.
 It was kind of like all the background sort of things I came from.
-I came from more of a fusion and funk, not so much even metal, just whole lot of pop, fusion, and funk.
+I came from more of a fusion and funk, not so much even metal, just a whole lot of pop, fusion, and funk.
 I was more like a jazz drummer when I was a kid.
 Suicidal implemented all that into their music.
-They were like fusion, metal, punk and funk meets everything.
-It was really cool because it gets you to play everything.
+They were like fusion, metal, punk, and funk meets everything.
+It was cool because it gets you to play everything.
 You know, that was my first sort of… playing punk-rock style is sort of reckless.
-So then I went down and played with them for couple of hours and they were like “Do you want the gig?” and I said “Sure!”
+So then I went down and played with them for a couple of hours, and they were like, “Do you want the gig?” and I said, “Sure!”

 Oh yeah, I know.
 I always get shit about that.
-They would always see the photos, they thought it was so funny and they used to go to the record shops and look up old Y&T records where I’m having that huge 80’s haircut “laughs”.
-I do remember that “laughs”
+They would still see the photos, they thought it was so funny, and they used to go to the record shops and look up old Y&T records where I’m having that huge 80’s haircut “laughs.”
+I do remember that “laughs.”

 I’ll try to hook up with Marty.
 I get home next week, and we probably go back on tour.
-We are not taking too much time off I think we’re going to go back on tour either on April, or around there.
-So its only two or three months off.
+We are not taking too much time off.
+I think we’re going to go back on tour either in April or around there.
+So it’s only two or three months off.
 I’ve got three kids, so I’m staying at home with my kids.
 You know, I’m going to take my kids to school and do stuff like that.
 I’m going to be a dad.
-I’m just going hang around at the house for couple of months but I might to do few sessions.
-If Marty needs something I’m going to help him out and maybe if Hail! wants to do few gigs I will do that.
-Other than that I will not do any other projects.
-I’m just going to stay home for awhile.
+I’m just going to hang around at the house for a couple of months, but I might do few sessions.
+If Marty needs something, I’m going to help him out, and maybe if Hail! wants to do few gigs, I will do that.
+Other than that, I will not do any other projects.
+I’m just going to stay home for a while.
 I have to be home at some point.
-This is been the most busy year I’ve been gone since probably 2001, 2002.
-This is been a great year and great tour but I got to put some time to be at home now.
-You know, I’m not 30 years old anymore, I have kids, and I have lot of responsibilities at home so… that’s about it.
+This has been the busiest year I’ve been gone since probably 2001, 2002.
+This has been a great year and a great tour, but I got to put in some time to be at home now.
+You know, I’m not 30 years old anymore, I have kids, and I have many responsibilities at home so, that’s about it.

 Ok.
 That was it.
-Thanks for time Jimmy!
+Thanks for the time, Jimmy!